RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration

 Compared with images, the scale of outdoor LiDAR points is surprisingly larger, and thus they require a much larger number of tokens for representation.
 Vanilla transformer with quadratic complexity is not suitable, as it will lead to huge computation costs.
 Inspired by Swin Transformer \cite{liu2021swin}, we introduce window attention into 3D point transformer for linear complexity.
 Thanks to the global understanding ability of transformer, our network can effectively learn to identify dynamic motions and the location of occluded objects in the other frame.
 To simplify the formulation, we only expand the description for the source point cloud in this section, and the same goes for the target one.

 \textbf{Projection masks.} It is non-trivial to extend the 2D window-based attention mechanism to the pseudo images generated from 3D points.
 Point cloud, especially in outdoor scenes, is extremely sparse.
 Thus, projected pseudo images are filled with invalid blank pixels.
 The registration accuracy will be affected if they are fed identically into attention.
 Also, the attention calculation itself of these pixels is meaningless as they have no corresponding raw points.
-Here, a projection-aware mask $M_{l}^{S}$ is presented, which represents whether each pixel is invalid in Fig.~\ref{fig:pro} as:
+Inspired by \cite{cheng2021per}, a projection-aware mask $M_{l}^{S}$ is proposed here, which represents whether each pixel is invalid in Fig.~\ref{fig:pro}: